calmony/airbnb2googlesheets/README.md

-# airbnb2googlesheets
+# Airbnb Calendar to Google Sheets

-Takes Airbnb reservation details and adds it to googlesheets
+This project fetches your Airbnb calendar data and updates a Google Sheet with check-ins and check-outs.